nnk03/my-linux/README.md

 1. alacritty might be necessary for using sway, - [https://github.com/alacritty/alacritty/tree/master][https://github.com/alacritty/alacritty/tree/master] installation of alacritty for ubuntu can be found in the above link,

+1. rustup for alacritty and cargo ?

 1. [https://www.youtube.com/watch?v=sdSFzZCgWp0&t=83s](https://www.youtube.com/watch?v=sdSFzZCgWp0&t=83s)

+1. postgres and pgAdmin

 ## For Kali Linux